samirbenbouker/Manage_Servers/README.md

 - `Delete /delete/{id}` delete server with that id we passed.

 ### Get All Servers
-_This endpoint return all server we found in database_
+_This endpoint return a Response and we can get all server we found in database_
 <table>
   <tr>
     <th>Response: Response </th>